google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/measures_of_center.rst

    -   The mean is calculated by adding up all the values in the data, and dividing by the number of data points.
    -   The mean is only defined for quantitative variables.
+   -   Sometimes the mean is referred to simply as the “average” (for example in Sheets), but it is better to remember it as the mean.

    The **median** is the middle value.